burnkp/aligno/docs/Phase3.md

 ## Notes
 - All core infrastructure is now in place
 - Backend services are properly configured
-- Ready for systematic feature testing
+- Analytics system is fully functional
 - Documentation will be updated based on test results

 ## Recent Changes